Kano govt knocks police over ban on Sallah durbar, tackles Bayero

-- Governor Abba Yusuf has alleged that Kano police are receiving orders from above as he reacted angrily to the ban on durbar celebration
+- Governor Abba Yusuf has accused Kano police of receiving orders from above as he reacted angrily to the ban on durbar celebration

-- The attorney general and commissioner of justice, Haruna Isa Dederi, expressed concern over how the state police command has been disobeying Governor Yusuf's “legitimate instructions”
+- The attorney general and commissioner of justice, Haruna Isa Dederi, expressed concern over how the state police command has allegedly been disobeying governor Yusuf's “legitimate instructions”

-- Dederi also reacted to the Federal High Court judgement that favoured the deposed Emir Ado Bayero and shared further details
+- Dederi also reacted to the Federal High Court's judgement that favoured the deposed Emir Ado Bayero and shared further details

 Legit.ng journalist Esther Odili has over two years of experience covering political parties and movements.